Find Affordable College Courses

 $8,104 Average Tuition & Fees

-Our 2023 rankings named Lake Land College the best value school in Illinois for agricultural production students.
-Located in the distant town of Mattoon, Lake Land College is a public school with a small student population.
+Our analysis found Lake Land College to be the best value school for agricultural production students who want to pursue a degree in Illinois.
+Located in the distant town of Mattoon, Lake Land College is a public college with a small student population.

-In-state tuition fees for undergraduate students at Lake Land College are $8,104 per year.
+The average tuition and fees for an in-state undergraduate at Lake Land College are $8,104 a year.

 Read More…